 You will be assigned a Campus ID (CID) after you have submitted your application.
-A College of Graduate Studies Fee of $40 domestic, $50 International will be required to process the application.
+A College of Graduate Studies Fee of $40 for domestic students or $50 for international students will be required to process the application.

 Doctor of Physical Therapy Program Requirements

-Applicants may contact the program for a transcript review for determination as to whether a course meets the prerequisite requirement or to determine if they qualify for the Early Admission process.
+Applicants may contact the program for a transcript review for determination as to whether a course meets the prerequisite requirement.

 A minimum overall GPA of 3.0 on a 4.0 scale must be earned on the prerequisites listed below.
 Last grade attained will be used for repeat prerequisite courses.
 Grades lower than “C” will not be accepted.
 Prerequisite courses older than 10 years will not be accepted.

 Course Prerequisites Discipline Credit Hours General Course Description ASU Course Number Anatomy 4 Human Anatomy (or A&P I) BIO 2323/2123 (includes lab) Physiology 4 Human Physiology (or A&P II) BIO 2324/2124 (includes lab) Upper Division Science 4 General Physiology or Microbiology or Pathogenic Microbiology or Immunology or Histology or Developmental Biology BIO 4423 or BIO 3411 or BIO 3412 or BIO 3413 or BIO 3421 or BIO 4421 (includes lab) Chemistry 8 General Chemistry CHEM 1311/1111 and CHEM 1312/1112 (includes labs) Physics 8 General Physics PHYS 1301/1101 and PHYS 1302/1102 (includes labs) Psychology 6 General Psychology and Development Psychology or Abnormal or Behavioral Neuroscience